 Expect to Pay: About JPY 550-1,090 per bowl of mazemen

-I don’t remember the source but Miyajima Island was described as having some of the freshest oysters in the region, which makes sense considering it’s an island in Hiroshima Bay.
+I don’t remember the source but Miyajima Island was described as having some of the best oysters in Hiroshima, which makes sense considering it’s an island in Hiroshima Bay.

 If I remember correctly, the Kakiya set had deep-fried breaded oysters, grilled oysters, smoked oysters, oyster miso soup, pickled oysters, and kaki meshi.
 Kaki meshi is made with oysters cooked in soy sauce and topped over rice steamed in oyster broth.

-This was a fantastic meal and one of the best I had in Japan.
-If you’re going to spend a little more on a meal in Hiroshima, then you may want to get one of these oyster sets.
+This was a fantastic set and one of the best meals I had in Japan.
+If you’re willing to spend a little more on food in Hiroshima, then you may want to get one of these oyster sets.

 As described, oysters have been cultivated in Hiroshima for nearly 500 years.
 Based on what I’ve read, their larger than average size can be attributed to a combination of geographical features and cultivation methods.

 Oysters in the region are cultivated in Hiroshima Bay.
 Thousands of oyster-laden rafts or ikada are positioned in the shallow waters of the bay which receives a constant stream of nutrients flowing from multiple rivers.

 Hiroshima oysters are allowed to feed on a steady supply of plankton before being harvested at one-and-a-half to two years old, to give them more time to grow.
 This is in contrast to the usual practice of harvesting oysters at just one year of age.

 I was in Hiroshima in January which is one of the best months to have oysters.
 They’re at their most plump in January and February, and from March to April.
 I didn’t have it but the most special versions of okonomiyaki were made with four hefty pieces of Hiroshima oyster.